 In winter, when salmon is not in season, most likely you’ll find farmed salmon.
 I used to shy away from this, but they have some better farming practices now that offer antibiotic-free (Canadian and Norwegian).
 If you can’t find this option, then opt for frozen wild salmon which has more nutrients overall.

-This would also work well with another type of “oily” fish like seabass, or black cod.
+This would also work well with other “oily” fish like seabass, or black cod.

 Toss with half of the Szechuan Sauce, saving half of the sauce for after.